-In general, when an individual first enters a chosen career, he or she is motivated.
-If the work environment is not supportive of the individual's efforts and concerns, the reality of the job and the individual's expectations begin to diverge and frustration and disappointment arise [18].
-These feelings can lead to job dissatisfaction, resulting in decreased productivity, loss of confidence and enthusiasm, and behavior changes.
+In general, when an individual first enters a chosen career, they are excited and motivated.
+If the work environment is not supportive of the individual's efforts and concerns, the reality of the job and the individual's expectations begin to diverge and frustration and disappointment can arise [18].
+These feelings often lead to job dissatisfaction, resulting in decreased productivity, loss of confidence and enthusiasm, and/or behavior changes.
 If the situation is not addressed, stress accumulates and causes typical stress-related symptoms.
 These physical symptoms, when coupled with emotional distance, signify the first stage of burnout: mental and physical exhaustion [18].
 If these symptoms are not addressed, they will evolve over four more stages: frustration and indifference, feelings of powerlessness and failure as a professional, isolation and apathy, and true burnout.
-For nurses, these stages affect not only them and their family and friends, but also their peers and patients (Figure 1) [23; 24].
+For nurses, these stages affect not only them and their family and friends, but also their peers and patients (Figure 1) [6; 18].